Santiago Iglesias: Early years

-In 1915, he founded the Puerto Rico's Socialist Party, a pro-statehood, pro-labor party (not to be confused with the avowedly Marxist and pro-independence Puerto Rican Socialist Party founded in the 1970s).
+In 1915, he founded the Puerto Rico's Socialist Party, a pro-alliance, pro-labor party (not to be confused with the avowedly Marxist and pro-independence Puerto Rican Socialist Party founded in the 1970s).
 His Socialist Party, unlike its namesake, did elect its candidates to elective office during many elections.

 He also served as secretary of the Pan-American Federation of Labor from 1925 to 1933.
 In 1936, he was wounded during an assassination attempt by Puerto Rican Nationalist Party partisans.

 After losing a race in 1908 against Tulio Larrínaga for Puerto Rico's non-voting delegate seat in the United States Congress, Iglesias was elected as a Coalitionist Resident Commissioner on November 8, 1932, and was reelected in 1936 for the term ending January 3, 1941.
-He served in the 73rd, 74th, 75th, and 76th Congresses, from March 4, 1933 until his death.
+He served in the 73rd, 74th, 75th, and 76th Congresses, from March 4, 1933, until his death.